Ahuoyiza/beyond-service-mobile-hedera/docs/INTERNAL_TESTING_GUIDE.md

 ## 1. Introduction

-This document provides instructions for developers to test the **Hedera Game Backend API** locally.
+This document provides instructions for developers to test the **Beyond Service Hedera Game Backend API** locally.
 Following these steps will ensure that the API is running correctly, connecting to the Hedera testnet, and performing all required functions as expected.

 ## 2. Prerequisites